About your child's Enhanced 18-Month Well-Baby Visit

 Get breastfeeding advice

-You can get confidential breastfeeding advice by visiting Health811 or calling 811 24 hours a day, 7 days a week.
+Get confidential breastfeeding advice by visiting Health811 or calling 811 (available 24 hours a day, 7 days a week).

-Sign up with Health Care Connect and have nurse help you find a doctor in your area.
+Sign up with Health Care Connect and a nurse help you find a doctor in your area.